Where to Stay in Oaxaca

 Best Areas to Stay in Oaxaca

 We love Oaxaca.
-Its historical center is among the most beautiful in Mexico, its fiestas are exuberant, and its art and dining scenes are second to none.
+A UNESCO World Heritage site, its historical center is among the most beautiful in Mexico, characterized by striking “cantera verde” (green volcanic stone) architecture.
+The city’s fiestas are exuberant – particularly during the Guelaguetza in July and Day of the Dead in November – and its art and dining scenes are second to none.
 Most of its attractions are concentrated in central, very walkable neighborhoods.
-Outlying sights, like the Zapotec ruins of Monte Albán, can be reached by cheap and ubiquitous taxis.
+Outlying sights, like the Zapotec ruins of Monte Albán, can be reached in about 20 minutes by cheap and ubiquitous taxis or affordable shared “colectivos.”

 Centro, Oaxaca’s historical heart, is where you’ll find the majority of Oaxaca’s best hotels in all budget ranges.
-The upscale ones mostly fall into the boutique category (only one or two hotels can be described as “luxury”), and are found inside former colonial mansions that dot the streets around the Zócalo (the main square, AKA Plaza de la Constitición) and the Santo Domingo cathedral, several blocks further north.
-Good midrange and budget options can also be found in the outlying barrios (neighborhoods) of Xochimilco, Jalatlaco, and La Noria, fanning out from Oaxaca’s center.
+The upscale ones mostly fall into the boutique category, often housed in beautifully restored 16th-century colonial mansions.
+While only a few properties offer traditional high-end “luxury” amenities like large pools or sprawling gyms, they provide unmatched character and proximity to the Zócalo (the main square, AKA Plaza de la Constitución) and the Santo Domingo cathedral.
+Good midrange and budget options can also be found in the outlying barrios (neighborhoods) of Xochimilco, Jalatlaco, and La Noria, which offer a more local perspective while remaining a short distance from the center.

-You’re likely to spend most of your time in Oaxaca’s historical center – a logical and easy-to-navigate grid of streets, lined with centuries-old architecture.
+You’re likely to spend most of your time in Oaxaca’s historical center – a logical and easy-to-navigate grid of streets lined with centuries-old architecture.
 Centro can roughly be divided into two halves.
-The blocks of streets around the Zócalo are centered on Oaxaca’s main plaza and its imposing Cathedral of Our Lady of the Assumption (more commonly called Oaxaca Cathedral).
-This is where you’ll find craft stalls, churches, numerous restaurants, markets, and a couple of museums.
-The other half of Centro, Santo Domingo, north of Calle Independencia and Zócalo, is centered on the imposing Santo Domingo church.
-The cobbled streets around the church are rich in attractions, from museums and art galleries to some of Oaxaca’s best dining and nightlife.
+The southern blocks around the Zócalo are the city’s pulse, home to the imposing Cathedral of Our Lady of the Assumption.
+Here, the atmosphere is bustling with craft stalls, street performers, and the famous Mercado Benito Juárez and Mercado 20 de Noviembre, where you can sample local mole and grilled meats.
+The northern half, Santo Domingo, is centered on the stunning Santo Domingo de Guzmán church and the adjacent Ethnobotanical Garden.
+The pedestrianized Macedonio Alcalá street (the Andador Turístico) connects the two halves, offering a route rich in museums, contemporary art galleries, and Oaxaca’s premier dining and nightlife.

 The ostentatious Art Nouveau facade of Teatro Macedonio Alcala with arches, Corinthian columns, busts, and a dome in the Centro neighborhood of Oaxaca.